drjordy66/Analysis-of-Census-Income-Data/data_clean/README.md

 # Cleaned Data

-The cleaned data was created using the [raw data](../data_raw) on 12/9/2017.
+The cleaned data was created using the [raw data](../data_raw) on 12/10/2017.

 As there were four varying methods for cleaning the data, there are four cleaned `.csv` files in the following formats:

 ## Method 1

-Delete all rows associated with missing values reducing the total number of rows from 48,842 to 45,222.
+Delete all rows associated with missing values reducing the total number of rows from 48,842 to 45,222 and naively encode the categorical features.

 Column | Type
 --- | ---